RagnarB83/ash-documentation/docs/job-types.rst

 Geometry optimization
 ###########################

-Geometry optimizations are easily performed in ASH due to availability of the flexible optimizer: geomeTRIC (https://github.com/leeping/geomeTRIC): :doc:`geomeTRIC-interface` geomeTRIC allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
+Geometry optimizations are easily performed in ASH due to availability of the flexible optimizer: geomeTRIC (https://github.com/leeping/geomeTRIC):

+| See : :doc:`Geometry-optimization`

+The geomeTRIC Optimizer allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
 Supports constraints as well as frozen atoms natively.
 Furthermore, the "ActiveRegion" feature inside Ash allows definition of an active region that allows efficient QM/MM optimizations of large systems (where most atoms are frozen).
 Only the active region coordinates are passed to geomeTRIC.
 ASH features a full-featured interface to geomeTRIC that allows flexible constraint input, QM/MM optimizations, relaxed and unrelaxed 1D/2D surface scans and more.

 Example: